 - Opera Terms – This is a thread in our discussion forum that contains posts with detailed explanations of not only some common opera terms (such as definitions of the various voice types and ranges) but also of some vocal techniques like vibrato, passagio, portamento, squillo, trill, appogiature; musical structures like 12-tone system, serialism, minimalism; operatic devices like cabaletta, da capo aria, etcetera.
 This is arguably our most educational thread for those who want to better understand the artistry of the human voice.
 It’s slow to load due to the numerous video clips but worth the wait.
 Click [here], or, it also exists as an article under the Other Articles header: click [here]

-- Operatic books – Brief review of several publications on the topic of opera.
+- Operatic books – Brief reviews of several publications on the topic of opera.
 Click [here]

 - Opera Lively's Virtual Opera Book Club - in-depth discussions of a Book of the Month selected by our members; all registered members should feel free to join, by clicking [here]